streamdata-gallery-organizations/aws-ec2/_listings/aws-ec2/actioncreatevpnconnectionroute-get-openapi.md

         type: string
       - in: query
         name: BlockDeviceMapping.N
-        description: "Modifies the DeleteOnTermination attribute for volumes\t\t\t\tthat are currently attached"
+        description: Modifies the DeleteOnTermination attribute for volumesthat are currently attached
         type: string
       - in: query
         name: DisableApiTermination